King Vuniyayawa

 He has previously played for the New Zealand Warriors in the NRL and the Leeds Rhinos in the Super League.

 Background

 Vuniyayawa was born in Lautoka, Fiji.

 Career

+New Zealand Warriors

-In 2018, Vuniyayawa was selected to represent Fiji vs Papua New Guinea.
-Vuniyayawa made his NRL debut in Round 1, 2020, in the Warriors' 20–0 loss against the Newcastle Knights.
+Vuniyayawa made his NRL debut in Round 1, 2020, in the Warriors' 20–0 loss to the Newcastle Knights.

-Leeds
+Leeds Rhinos

 On 16 January 2021, it was reported that he had signed for Leeds in the Super League.

 On 9 October, Vuniyayawa signed a two-year contract to join Salford.